reed-hackathon-2022/food-reviewer/README.md

 # Reed College Food Reviewer

 This repository provides a webservice that allows Reed College and public users to review the daily food options provided by the Bon Appétit Management Company at Reed Commons.
 The service relies on a scraper of Bon Appétit's website to populate a list of daily food items and allows users to vote up or down each item once.
-The website is not currently hosted anywhere.
+The website is currently hosted at http://py.zacharybarbanell.com/.

 ### server.py